about Behemoth

 Cultivating Creative Expression and Community Wellness

-By championing human-made art and literature, we aim to bridge educational gaps, enhance mental well-being, and build a more inclusive and connected creative community.
+By supporting and publishing human-made art and literature, we strive to encourage aspiring writers, enhance mental well-being, and promote literacy through art and writing.